 Impact and Result

-- Follow a structured, accelerated approach to launch your HRIS project, filling in knowledge gaps in an organized way that prepares your organization to make an informed decision.
+- Follow a structured approach to launch your HRIS project, filling in knowledge gaps in an organized way to prepare your organization to make an informed decision.

-Guided Implementation #1 - Launch the HRIS project and collect requirements
+Guided Implementation #1 - Prepare for requirements gathering

 Call #1 - Identify organizational fit for the technology.